Pitchnogle/bookwork/head_first_java/chapter_16/README.md

 public void doSomething(ArrayList<? extends Foo> list)
 ```

-The idea here is what's the point?
 Is there an advantage of one over another?
 Turns out that it depends on whether the **T** is used somewhere else.
+The upper version might be more readable if **T** is used in several places.

 These two blocks of code are also equivalent: